merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 You can estimate metabolism for each bin in a %(collection)s:

 {{ codestart }}
-anvi-estimate-kegg-metabolism -c CONTIGS.db -p PROFILE.db -C COLLECTION_NAME
+anvi-estimate-metabolism -c CONTIGS.db -p PROFILE.db -C COLLECTION_NAME
 {{ codestop }}

 You can also provide a specific %(bin)s in that %(collection)s to run on:

 {{ codestart }}
-anvi-estimate-kegg-metabolism -c CONTIGS.db -p PROFILE.db -C COLLECTION_NAME -b BIN_NAME
+anvi-estimate-metabolism -c CONTIGS.db -p PROFILE.db -C COLLECTION_NAME -b BIN_NAME
 {{ codestop }}

 Or, you can provide a specific list of bins in a text file:

 {{ codestart }}
-anvi-estimate-kegg-metabolism -c CONTIGS.db -p PROFILE.db -C COLLECTION_NAME -B bin_ids.txt
+anvi-estimate-metabolism -c CONTIGS.db -p PROFILE.db -C COLLECTION_NAME -B bin_ids.txt
 {{ codestop }}

 Each line in the `bin_ids.txt` file should be a bin name from the %(collection)s.

 ## Running metabolism estimation on multiple contigs databases

 If you have a set of contigs databases of the same type (ie, all of them are single genomes, or all are binned metagenomes), you can analyze them all at once.
-What you need to do is put the relevant information for each %(contigs-db)s into a text file and pass that text file to %(anvi-estimate-kegg-metabolism)s.
+What you need to do is put the relevant information for each %(contigs-db)s into a text file and pass that text file to %(anvi-estimate-metabolism)s.
 The program will then run estimation individually on each contigs database in the file.
 The estimation results for each database will be aggregated and printed to the same output file(s).

 ### Estimation for multiple single genomes

-Multiple single genomes (also known as %(external-genomes)s) can be analyzed with the same command by providing an external genomes file to %(anvi-estimate-kegg-metabolism)s.
+Multiple single genomes (also known as %(external-genomes)s) can be analyzed with the same command by providing an external genomes file to %(anvi-estimate-metabolism)s.
 To see the required format for the external genomes file, see %(external-genomes)s.

 {{ codestart }}
-anvi-estimate-kegg-metabolism -e external-genomes.txt
+anvi-estimate-metabolism -e external-genomes.txt
 {{ codestop }}

 ### Estimation for multiple metagenomes